thycotic/dsv-docs/product/08-cli-ref/05-configuration.md

   effect: allow
 ```

-For more details about how DVS works with permissions, see the [Permissions](.\06-permissions.htm) article.
+For more details about how DSV works with permissions, see the [Permissions](.\06-permissions.md) article.

 { *for the entirety of the content under the following two headings, I am way out on a limb; this is essentially placeholder material consistent in form with the doc for other entities such as `user` or `role`, but no inputs for such were evident, so this is improvised--it requires correction* }